cap-js/docs/about/best-practices.md

 ### Associations

-Approached from an SQL angle, CDS adds the concepts of (managed) *[Associations](../cds/cdl#associations)*, and [path expressions](../cds/cql#path-expressions) linked to that, which greatly increases expressiveness of domain data models.
+Approached from an SQL angle, CDS adds the concepts of (managed) *[Associations](../cds/cdl#associations)*, and [path expressions](../cds/cql#path-expressions) linked to that, which greatly increases the expressiveness of domain data models.
 For example, we can write queries, and hence declare views like that:

 ```cds [Using Associations]
 entity EnglishBooks as select from Books
 where author.country.code = 'GB';
 ```

-This is an even more compact version, using *[infix filters](../cds/cql#with-infix-filters)* and *navigation*
+This is an even more compact version, using *[infix filters](../cds/cql#with-infix-filters)* and *navigation*.

 ```cds
 entity EnglishBooks as select from Authors[country.code='GB']:books;